inbo/data-publication/datasets/depletion-fishing-nete-occurrences/README.md

-# Depletion Fishing in the river "Grote Nete and "Kleine Nete (1989-1996)
+# Depletion fishing in the rivers Grote Nete and Kleine Nete in Flanders, Belgium

-*Depletion Fishing in the river "Grote Nete and "Kleine Nete (1989-1996)* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO) at http://dataset.inbo.be/depletion-fishing-nete-occurrences.
+*Depletion fishing in the rivers Grote Nete and Kleine Nete in Flanders, Belgium* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO) at <http://dataset.inbo.be/depletion-fishing-nete-occurrences>.

 ## Data publication process